jskufca/sleeprutil/README.md

 The goal of *sleeprutil* is to facilitate data aggregation into the redcap database used for the NIH funded *SLEEPR* grant.

+Changes to these files are required when updates are made to the underlying Redcap database where the SLEEPR data is stored.

 ## Installation

 You can install the development version from